Post

 rENTAS CTF 2024 (Qualifiers) - Writeups

-This is a writeup for most challenges from rENTAS CTF 2024.
-This was the very first CTF in 2024 and together with my Sunway friends @Shen and @ren, we managed to qualify for the CTF finals.
-In my opinion, the CTF experience was overall very poor where challenges were really bad and guessy, hints were gatekept by authors for some reason, and the 24 hours CTF was organized on a weekday (sleep is for the weak right).
+This is a writeup for some forensics, osint, misc, networking, threat hunt, rev, web and cryptography challenges from rENTAS CTF 2024 (Qualifiers) organized by rawSec.
+This was also the first local CTF in 2024 and together with my Sunway friends @Shen and @ren, we managed to qualify for the CTF finals.
+However, in my opinion, the overall CTF experience was disappointing, with poorly designed challenges and hints being unnecessarily gatekept by the authors.
+To top it off, the 24-hour competition was held on a weekday (because who needs sleep before school/work, right?).

 Mobile [Forensics]